Lrebaud/ICARE/README.md

    <br> ICARE
 </h1>

-> Rebaud, L.\*, Escobar, T.\*, Khalid, F., Girum, K., Buvat, I.: Head and Neck Tumor and Lymph Node Segmentation and Outcome Prediction from 18F-FDG PET/CT Images: Simplicity is All You Need.
-In: Head and Neck Tumor Segmentation and Outcome Prediction.
-HECKTOR 2022.
-Lecture Notes in Computer Science (LNCS) (in press).
+> Rebaud, L.*, Escobar, T.*, Khalid, F., Girum, K., Buvat, I.:
+Head and Neck Tumor and Lymph Node Segmentation and Outcome Prediction from 18F-FDG PET/CT Images: Simplicity is All You Need.
+In: Lecture Notes in Computer Science (LNCS) Challenges (in press)

 This package contains the Individual Coefficient Approximation for Risk Estimation (ICARE) survival model.
 For ensembling strategies, it also includes a dedicated bagging aggregator.

-This model was the winning solution for the [MICCAI 2022](https://conferences.miccai.org/2022/en/) HEad and neCK TumOR segmentation challenge ([HECKTOR 2022](https://hecktor.grand-challenge.org/)) outcome prediction task.
+This model was the winning solution for the [MICCAI 2022](https://conferences.miccai.org/2022/en/) challenge: HEad and neCK TumOR segmentation and outcome prediction in PET/CT images ([HECKTOR 2022](https://hecktor.grand-challenge.org/)) for the outcome prediction task.

 ## Description